yhutter/swiss-terrain-3d/README.md

 ## :warning: Prerequisites
 Make sure you have the following installed on your system:
 - NodeJS `v16 or higher`.
 Can be installed from [here](https://nodejs.org/)
-- GDAL for preprocessing the terrain data.
-Installation instructions can be found [here](https://gdal.org/download.html).
 - Python `v3.6 or higher`.
 Can be installed from [here](https://www.python.org/downloads/)

 ## :gear: Preprocessing